Cuba–Venezuela relations: Post-Chávez relations

 Hugo Chávez died in March 2013.
 A special presidential election was held in April, which was won by Chávez's Vice President, Nicolás Maduro.

 Following Chávez's death, Castro sought a new benefactor after Venezuela's economy was in ruin and the oil trade between the two countries were beginning to slow.
 With Cuba needing new support, relations between the United States and Cuba began to be reestablished in 2014 during United States–Cuban Thaw.

 Maduro was re-elected for a second term in May 2018, but the result was denounced as fraudulent by most neighboring countries, the European Union, Canada and the United States.
 Cuba, however, recognized the elections and congratulated Maduro.

 In January 2019, the majority opposition National Assembly declared that Maduro's reelection was invalid and declared its president, Juan Guaidó, to be acting president of Venezuela.
 The United States, Canada, and most of Western Europe and Latin America (including Brazil, Colombia, Argentina) recognized Guaidó as interim president.
 Cuba, however, continued to support Maduro.

 In April 2019, the opposition-majority National Assembly voted and approved to cut Venezuela's oil supply to Cuba, aiming to save at least US$2,585,000 daily, according to its President Juan Guaidó.

+In June 2021, during the Covid-19 pandemic, Venezuelan vice president Delcy Rodríguez announced that the country had obtained its first load of Abdala, which is a Cuban made Covid-19 vaccine with Cuban president, Miguel Díaz-Canel, claiming that 12 million doses would coming in total.
+This made Venezuela the first country to receive them although the success of the vaccine is not proven.

 Venezuelan president Nicolás Maduro is said to trust the Cubans more than his fellow Venezuelans, meaning Maduro's protection is in the hands of the Cuban security and intelligence services.

+Cuba supported Maduro's claim of victory in the contested 2024 Venezuelan presidential election.

+On 3 January 2026, the United States carried out several strikes in Venezuela and captured President Nicolas Maduro and his wife Cilia Flores.
+32 Cuban bodyguards and some Venezuelans were killed in the operation.
+Cuban President Miguel Diaz-Canel denounced the attack, calling it "state terrorism".
+According to Reuters, anonymous Venezuelan officials indicated that some Cuban security forces and medical doctors in Venezuela were returning to Cuba, diminishing their role in Venezuelan politics.
+According to some officials, Cubans were being removed from their posts in Venezuela's General Directorate of Military Counterintelligence (DGCIM).
+Venezuela's interim president Delcy Rodriguez and Cuban Foreign Minister, Bruno Rodriguez Padilla attended the ceremony "Promotions and Decorations for Heroes and Martyrs", honouring Venezuelan and Cuban military and security personnel who died during a U.S. operation to capture Venezuela's President Nicolas Maduro.